Device Review

 Remember, where kids use technology often dictates how they use their technology.
 We have strong opinions about controlling where kids use their tech.
 For example, let’s keep all internet-ready devices out of bedrooms at night, where kids take more risks, and sleep is constantly interrupted.

-Just know that the combination of boredom, bedrooms, and darkness (the Toxic Trio – register for the webinar!) can be tempting spots to make bad digital choices (whether you’re 14 or 40 years old!).
+Just know that the combination of boredom, bedrooms, and darkness (the Toxic Trio) can be tempting spots to make bad digital choices (whether you're 14 or 40 years old!).

 Related post: The 5 Worst Places for a Kid to be Online